RobertoBochet/dino-game/README.md

 #### Callbacks

-The library provides some callbacks to feedback the game
+The library provides some callbacks to feed back the game

 - `loop_callback`       is called at each new frame
 - `gameover_callback`   is called when a gameover occurs